Posted on August 10 2022

 -Why would the manufacturer make new machines not work as good as his old ones?
 Especially when he has the ability to make them like he used to at any time?

 If all checks out and you have a good feeling about the deal and its priced reasonably and well treated, go for it!
-If its seems too be good to be true or seems to be overinflated hype…then you know the rest.
+If its seems too be good to be true or seems to be over inflated hype…then you know the rest.

 It has been put to me multiple times that some people think my machines are hard to get ahold of for some reason.
 If you can wait about two weeks, I can make one for you, built to suit.
 All you have to do is fill out a contact form on this site (link is above in navigation) to get the process started.

 Admittedly, this might be somewhat of my own making as I usually don’t respond to DM on Facebook or Instagram.
 I apologize ahead of time if you have DM’ed me and I didn’t get back to you.
 I don’t respond to DM not because I don’t value you as a customer, but as it makes my job exponentially harder trying to keep all of my orders and conversations straight, and in fairness, I DID list in my profile how to properly contact me.
 I am a small business and like to be involved in all aspects of it.
 This means I have to limit some of my time and the way I communicate with customers, so I rarely check them and I much prefer direct email.
-So hit me up at email@example.com if you have a questions or please fill out the contact form if you want to get the ball rolling on a machine.
+So hit me up at email@example.com if you have a questions or please visit the machines page if you want to get the ball rolling on a machine.